10 of Our Favorite Places

 Mondays–Tuesdays, 10 a.m.-1 p.m., Thursdays-Fridays-Saturdays-Sundays 10 a.m.-1 p.m., 4 p.m.-7 p.m.

 Mondays, 10 a.m.-1 p.m., Fridays, 3 p.m.-6 p.m., Saturdays-Sundays, 10 a.m.-1 p.m., 3 p.m.-6 p.m.

-A collection of choices pieces of artwork from the many churches in the area, particularly interesting is the varied selection of pieces including a noteworthy group of 14th-century panels that demonstrates trends of the Tuscan school: Lippo di Benivieni, Jacopo del Casentino, Francesco Fiorentino, and Cenni di Francesco.
+A collection of choice pieces of artwork from the many churches in the area, particularly interesting is the varied selection from a noteworthy group of 14th-century panels that demonstrates the trends of the Tuscan school: Lippo di Benivieni, Jacopo del Casentino, Francesco Fiorentino, and Cenni di Francesco.

-The church was destroyed in WWII, but since rebuilt and not used to house the various treasures from surrounding churches.
-And not only paintings, there is a selection of collection of other pieces which are testaments to the rich cultural life in the Chianti valley and its churches.
+The church was destroyed in WWII, but since rebuilt and used to house the various treasures from surrounding churches.
+And not only paintings, there is also a collection of other pieces which are testaments to the rich cultural life in the Chianti valley and its churches.

 2. Museum of Sacred Art - Greve in Chianti

 Where – Via di S. Francesco, 14 - Greve in Chianti, (FI)